Zink77/JJ-NumberAnalyzer/README.md

 A small program that will analyze user integer input in order to give correct statistics of the numbers.

 ## Description
-This is a basic program created and used for the purpose to get the user familar with user input manipulation and validation.
+This is a basic program created and used for the purpose to get the user familiar with user input manipulation and validation.
 It gets a user to input a series of 10 integers within a given range in order to then tell them the average, highest, and lowest integer they entered into the program.
 However, if the user places an integer in the program that is outside of the specified boundaries, the code will flag it as invalid input and ask for a replacement.
 Once all ten integers are entered into the program, it will display the average, largest number, and lowest number.
 ### Features
 This program has sever number analyzing features:
 1. It keeps track of the running total throughout the runtime of the program